jfmoyen/MAGEMinConnectR/README.md

 #> MAGEMin ready!
 # Or wherever your Julia executable is located.
 If the environment variable JULIA_HOME
 # is properly set, it can be omitted.
-# The setup function also has options for datasetr to use, units etc.
+# The setup function also has options for dataset to use, units etc.
 # use ?MAGEMin_setup.

 # MAGEMin oxides - here for the ig dataset